Japan EMC VCCI V-2 Testing

 Summary of EMC VCCI Information Technology Equipment Testing

-The VCCI rules and standards will apply to ITE placed into the Japanese market.
+The VCCI rules and standards will apply to ITE placed in the Japanese market.

 Radio disturbances produced by ITE equipment can interfere with radio communication services.
 The ITE equipment can also hinder electronic and electrical devices.
 The following types of equipment are generally excluded from the rules.